manicprone/joint-kit/README.md

 The Joint Library supports a JSON syntax for defining your Models, so you don't need to manually define or register the model hook using the service directly (i.e. Bookshelf).

-Any existing models registered to your service instance will be mixed-in with those generated by Joint.
-The `methodConfig` and `routeConfig` definitions can therefore operate on models registered by either means.
+Any existing Models registered to your service instance will be mixed-in with those generated by Joint.
+The "method config" and "route config" descriptors can therefore operate on Models registered by either means.

-The `modelConfig` syntax supports an arrow notation for defining associations (relations), making it easier to wield than the Bookshelf polymorphic method approach.
+The "model config" syntax supports an arrow notation for defining associations (relations), making it easier to wield than the Bookshelf polymorphic method approach.

 <span>---</span>